 When Peter suffers a too-close encounter with a truck, he finds himself reborn in another world.
 At first glance it is a perfect fantasy land.
 There's magic to play with, elves singing in the forest and a hyperactive catgirl neighbour.
 There's even a System that lets him earn skills and level up.
 But it isn't long before he notices that the world is far too perfect.
 Just why is everyone so nice?
 Can Peter accept the alien morality of this world's self-proclaimed protector, or will he seek to overthrow her?

 Set after the events of A Lonely Dungeon, a few hundred years after the rebirth of civilization, this is a story about an earthling falling into Erryn's new world and the subsequent struggles of himself and Erryn to understand each other.
+It's a slow paced slice of life, and while there are pieces of action, don't expect any immediate grand conflict between Erryn and Peter.

 - Overall Score